Steps of Cleaning a Semi Truck Interior

 Fortador OXI Dry Foam Shampoo produces dry foam that penetrates deep into the pile of the upholstery.
 The foam dries quickly and all you have to do is quickly vacuum it out.
 It also provides protection as each fiber is coated to prevent future stains and dirt from penetrating the truck seats.
 Keep your truck looking its best!

-If you choose to purchase a steamer for your fleet, the Fortador Pro Plus car steam cleaner includes a vacuum and an extractor.
+If you choose to purchase a steamer for your fleet, the Fortador PRO Max car vacuum steam cleaner includes an extractor.

 Be careful not to choose one of the glossy polishes on the market to avoid glare.

 7. Ceiling Cleaning: Eliminating Dust and Contaminants from Your Semi Truck

 On our list of tips is the often forgotten ceiling.
 You may not always look up, but this large surface of a semi collects dust, road dirt and other contaminants as your truck rolls down the road.
 You can clean this hard surface with a non-abrasive cleaner and a soft cloth.
 Turn the cloth frequently to effectively remove the dirt.

 8. Storage Compartment Cleaning: Maintaining Clean and Functional Truck Interior

 Many truck drivers have multiple storage areas in their truck interior.
 These obviously add convenience and functionality, but they can harbor dirt and bacteria.
 Two to four times a year, empty the semi truck compartments of plastic bags and other loose items.
 Vacuum the area out and get in the corners.
 Wipe these truck surfaces down with a cleaning agent.
 Lightly spraying into the cavity will not hurt anything, and will allow cleaning agents to penetrate the corners and edges.